 Here are 5 tips Improve Faster

-1 – Focus on one type of game: If you feel confortable doing butterfly guard, focus on it, dont start doing half-guard next week, and spider guard the other week.
+1 – Focus on one type of game: If you feel comfortable doing butterfly guard, focus on it, dont start doing half-guard next week, and spider guard the other week.
+(Check Out This Blog Post: “One Of The Most Important Things In BJJ: Game Planning”)

 2 – Study as many techniques, variations and details in the style that you picked: Try to specialize in that style, if you understand every detail that happens in that positions it will be much harder for your opponent to beat you in that style.